What Is Influencer Vetting? The Complete Brand Guide

 Unlike influencer discovery (finding creators) or influencer management (running campaigns), vetting answers a specific question: is this creator safe and effective for our brand?
 Discovery tells you who exists.
 Vetting tells you who you should actually work with.

-ROI indicators: Growth trajectory, audience purchasing power, platform-specific engagement benchmarks, and historical campaign performance predict whether a partnership will deliver results.
+ROI indicators include growth trajectory, audience purchasing power, engagement benchmarks, and historical campaign performance — forward-looking signals that predict partnership value.

 Manual vetting involves an analyst scrolling through a creator’s feed, spot-checking comments, and Googling for controversies.
 It takes 2–5 days per creator, is inconsistent between reviewers, and physically cannot detect sophisticated fraud like bot networks or hate speech in video transcripts.